Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Calculation of Optical conductivity in VBS state using bond operator mean-field theory

 \subsection{Effective polarization and optical conductivity within bond operator mean-field theory}

-We now {express} the polarization operator in terms of the bond operators by {using the bond operator representations (\ref{eq:bond_op}) for the the spin operators}. {The resulting expression of the polarization operator} contains terms that are {quartic} in the $s$- and $t$-bosons.
-In the VBS ground state, the $s$-bosons are condensed and the polarization operator {has} nonzero matrix elements {for} {the} transitions from the VBS ground state to triplon-excited states.
-In other words, when the system is placed {in an external electric field that is spatially uniform but time-dependent}, it generates triplon excitations.
+We now express the polarization operator in terms of the bond operators by using the bond operator representations in Eq. (\ref{eq:bond_op}) for the the spin operators.
+The resulting expression of the polarization operator contains terms that are quartic in the $s$- and $t$-bosons.
+In the VBS ground state, the $s$-bosons are condensed and the polarization operator has nonzero matrix elements for the transitions from the VBS ground state to triplon-excited states.
+In other words, when the system is placed in an external spatially uniform a.c. electric field, it generates triplon excitations.
 We find that we can write the polarization operator as